Classification of two-term tilting complexes over Brauer graph algebras: Homological and Algebraic Preliminaries

-It is well-known that every Brauer graph algebra is a symmetric special biserial algebra and vice versa.
-In particular, an indecomposable non-projective module of a Brauer graph algebra falls into either one of the two sub-classes, called string modules and band modules; this is a result of \cite{WW} where these two classes of modules are called representations of the first and second kind respectively.
+It is well-known that every Brauer graph algebra is a symmetric special biserial algebra and vice versa; see \cite{Sch}.
+In particular, an indecomposable non-projective module of a Brauer graph algebra falls into either one of the two sub-classes, called string modules and band modules; this is a result of \cite{WW}, who call them representations of the first and second kind respectively.
 For reason to be clear later (cf. Lemma \ref{lem-non-zero-hom}), we will not give any more details about band modules, and concentrate only on the string modules.

 The usual convention of defining string modules is to use the so-called string combinatorics of special biserial algebras.
-In order to avoid using yet another combinatorial theory, we will instead define string modules homologically as follows.
-Appendix \ref{subsec-proj-pres} provides more information about string combinatorics.
+It is not necessary to know string combinatorics in order to understand the statements of our result (Theorem \ref{mainbij}) if we define string modules homologically as follows.
+Thus, details about string combinatorics will be left entirely in Section \ref{sec-proof}.
+The equivalence between the following definition and the one given by string combinatorics is explained in \cite[Sec 3]{WW}.

-\begin{definition} An indecomposable non-projective $\Lambda_\G$-module $M$ is a string module if its minimal projective presentation $P_M=(P_M^{-1}\xto{d_M}P_M^0)$ can be written in one of the following forms:
+\begin{definition} An indecomposable non-projective $\Lambda_\G$-module $M$ is a \emph{string module} if its minimal projective presentation $P_M=(P_M^{-1}\xto{d_M}P_M^0)$ can be written in one of the following forms:

 with each $d_{i,j}$ given by a left-multiplication of a path from $F_j$ to $E_i$.
 If a complex of projective $\Lambda_\G$-modules takes one of the forms above, or is an indecomposable stalk complex concentrated in degree 0 or $-1$, then it is called a \emph{two-term string complex.} \end{definition} \begin{remark} (i) The definition is presented with a ``chosen direction" to keep it short.
 In practice (as well as in our forthcoming proofs), one can reorder $E_i$'s and $F_j$'s ``upside-down", i.e. swap $E_i$ with $E_{m-i+1}$ and swap $F_j$ with $F_{n-j+1}$.
 Under such reordering, the diagram of (2) is reflected along the horizontal axis in the middle.